NikolasMarkou/blind_image_denoising/README.md

 * normally distributed additive noise (same per channel / different same per channel)
 * normally distributed multiplicative noise (same per channel / different same per channel)

+in addition to that there is a small smoothing kernel (3x3) that probabilistically embeds the noise.

 ## Pretrained models